Dolno Kosovrasti

 Dolno Kosovrasti (Долно Косоврасти) is a village in the municipality of Debar, North Macedonia.

 Demographics

 Dolno Kosovrasti (Dolna Kostobrast) is attested in the Ottoman defter of 1467 as a village in the ziamet of Reka was under the authority of Karagöz Bey.
 The village had a total of 16 households and the anthroponymy attested was Slavic-Albanian in character, with a predominance of Slavic names while Albanian anthroponyms comprised around a quarter of those attested.

+In the 1901 Ethnographic Map of the Bitola Vilayet, produced by the Sofia Cartography Institute, Dolno Kosovrati part of the Sanjak of Dibra—is depicted as a village of 64 households with a mixed population of Bulgarians, Pomaks, Albanians, and Turks.

-Dolno Kosovrasti has traditionally been inhabited by Orthodox Macedonians and a Torbeši population.
+Dolno Kosovrasti has traditionally been inhabited by an Orthodox Macedonian and Torbeš population.

 As of the 2021 census, Dolno Kosovrasti had 752 residents with the following ethnic composition: